Mohammeddaniyal/machine-learning/README.md

 ✨ Thanks for checking this out.
 This is still the beginning of my ML journey, and DMLFW is the notebook where I write code instead of just notes.
 Hopefully, it grows into something more useful over time.
 ```

-Would you like me to also create a shorter "Quick Start" snippet (just build + run example) for people who might not want to read the whole README?